 Visiting Rangamati Cultural Museum

-Do you have interest about tribal life and culture?
-If yes, then put Rangamati Cultural Institute in your bucket list.
-This place is also famous as ‘Tribal Cultural Institute Museum’.
+Do you have an interest in tribal life and culture?
+If yes, then put Rangamati Cultural Institute on your bucket list.
+This place is also famous as the ‘Tribal Cultural Institute Museum’.
 Rangamati Hill District is the natural habitat of various tribes, who have unique ways of living.

 Rangamati Tribal Cultural Institute Museum arranges different cultural events per year.
 To attain these programs, you need to check their program schedule before planning your itinerary.
 This museum is closed on Friday and public holidays.